PC Keith Blakelock's unit 'attacked with flamethrower'

 "I remember one side of his neck had a wound, a gaping wound."

-PC Tappy realised his colleague was still alive as the unit tried to drag him to safety.'Ferocity and determination'
+PC Tappy realised his colleague was still alive as the unit tried to drag him to safety.

 The court also heard a statement from PC Richard Coombes, who was beaten unconscious during the rioting.

 The officer, already described to the jury as being "lucky to be alive", received facial injuries, cuts and missing teeth during the onslaught.

 "My feeling during this riot was that those doing the rioting attacked us with such ferocity and determination that I believe they wanted to do us serious harm," he said in a statement also given days after the riots.

 In the mayhem, PC Coombes said he lost his truncheon, shield and helmet.

 The riots, on the night of 6 October 1985, saw officers attacked by a mob of about 150 people on the Broadwater Farm estate.

 Giving evidence, a firefighter described the noise made by the rioters as "equivalent to someone scoring a goal at a football match".